-We use cookies on this site to enhance your experience and improve our marketing efforts.
-By continuing to browse without changing your browser settings to block or delete cookies, you agree to the storing of cookies and related technologies on your device.
-See our privacy policy
+- We use cookies on this site to enhance your experience and improve our marketing efforts.
+By continuing to browse without changing your browser settings to block or delete Planist can control two planos simultaneously.
+Cookies, you agree to the storing of cookies and related technologies on your device.
+See our privacy policy.
+Fifth pedal greatly enhances the console's capabilities.